iltommi/qdb-documentation/source/primer.rst

 But, wait, there is so much more!
 ---------------------------------

-The shell tool is not always the right tool for the job and generally has a subset of all the features available in quasardb.
+The shell tool is not always the right tool for the job and generally has a subset of all the features available in |quasardb|.

 If you have your own application, you may find it cumbersome to run a third-party program every time you want to access the database.